 That was just the beginning of what has been a wild adventure.
 Less than a year into our partnership, we realized we had already outgrown our new space inside a local music store and decided to open our very own studio.

 This happened just as my daughter Mia was born in late spring 2015.
-Needless to say, this has been a very exciting (and sleep-deprived!) year, and the fun has just begun.
+Needless to say, this has been a very exciting (and sleep-deprived!) few years, and the fun has just begun.